-Over the Easter break, Murray asked me to read and critique the book.
+Over the Easter break, Murray asked me to read and critique his book.
 Not only was I honoured with such a request, I decide that this week’s blog post should present Murray and a synopsis of his new book.

 Murray rowed for Great Britain at Junior World Championship level.
 He won at Henley and other national competitions.
 Completing a career at sea as a captain at twenty-nine he embarked on a thirty year business career.
 He ran companies in China, Singapore, and the UK in oil & gas, and telecoms.
 He was also active in the water sectors where he remains a shareholder in a desalination company.